What We Believe

 We believe that the gospel message is for everyone.
 Jesus commanded his church to ‘go and make disciples of all nations’ (Matthew 28:19).

-The Free Church of Scotland takes that command seriously.
-In partnership with other churches, we therefore seek to bring the gospel to every person in Scotland, and to the whole world, through:
+The Free Church of Scotland takes this command seriously.
+In partnership with other churches and organisations, the Free Church of Scotland therefore seeks to bring the gospel to every person in Scotland, and to the whole world, through:

 Another result of being a Bible Church and a Gospel Church is that we are a Contemporary Church.
 The gospel brings new life and fresh challenges to both the church and our society in every age.

 That means that while the Free Church continues to appreciate its heritage and traditions, it also feels compelled to work creatively to bring the good news about Jesus to each generation.
 We do this because we are convinced that the message of the gospel is utterly timeless, speaking to our lives with up-to-the-minute relevance and power.